ArneCL/BlogPosts/android-setup-travis-ci.md

          script:
            - ./gradlew build

 Now refresh https://travis-ci.org/ and you should see your project building eventually.
-Click on the `#5 started` or `#1` text and you'll be able to follow the console, watching your project build.
+Click on the `#YOURBUILDNUMBER started` or `#YOURBUILDNUMBER` text and you'll be able to follow the console, watching your project build.

 You can now add a fun button to your `README.md` showing your project has built via: